Dr. Antonio Franchi* and Prof. Giuseppe Oriolo**

 |oriolo [at] diag [dot] uniroma1 [dot] it|

-This is a 3-credits module of Elective in Robotics, offered to students
+This 3-credits module is part of Elective in Robotics, a 4-module course offered to students

 of the Master in Artificial Intelligence and Robotics at Sapienza